Kennypnguyen/MERN-Stack-Web-Blog/README.md

 # MERN Stack Web Blog

 A Web blog application that allow users to create an account to post, follow other users, and interact with other user's posts.
+Incorporates the MERN Stack by having the MongoDB, Express, and Node build up the backend of the web blog and React build up the frontend of the web blog.

 ### Languages, technologies, and tools used: